Georgetown University: Activism

+As a Catholic university, the pro-life organization Georgetown University Right to Life is officially recognized by the university.
+In 1981, Right to Life students helped found The Northwest Center, one of two crisis pregnancy centers in Washington.
+Every year, the organization sends a delegation to the March for Life to show support for the national pro-life movement.
+In addition, every January since 2000 the club has organized the Cardinal O'Connor Conference on Life.
+It is the largest student-organized pro-life conference in the United States.

-The reproductive rights organization H*yas for Choice is not officially recognized by the university as its positions on abortion are in opposition to university policy, prompting the asterisk in "Hoyas."
+The pro-abortion organization H*yas for Choice is not officially recognized by the university as its positions on abortion are in opposition to university policy, including supporting late-term abortion as is still legal in Washington, D.C., prompting the asterisk in "H*yas".
 While not financially supported by the school, the organization is permitted to meet and table in university spaces.
-The issue contributes to Georgetown's 'red light' status on free speech under the Foundation for Individual Rights in Education rating system.
-In 2010, the "Plan A: Hoyas for Reproductive Justice" campaign led several protests against the school policy against the sale of birth control on campus, and in 2007, Georgetown University Law Center students protested the university's decision to cease funding for a student's internship at Planned Parenthood's litigation department despite funding it previous years.
-Law Center student Sandra Fluke petitioned the university to change its health insurance policy to include coverage for contraception for three years prior to addressing the issue before the House Democratic Steering and Policy Committee in 2012.
-Although the remarks Rush Limbaugh subsequently directed at Fluke were criticized by Georgetown administrators as both misogynist and vitriolic, the school remains opposed to the coverage of contraception.

-The anti-abortion organization Georgetown Right to Life, however, is officially recognized and funded by the university.
-They actively participate in on-campus as well as nationally focused activism.
-Every year, the organization sends a delegation to the March for Life to show support for the national anti-abortion movement.
-In addition, every January since 2000 the club has organized the Cardinal O'Connor Conference on Life.
-The largest student-organized anti-abortion conference in the United States, it regularly hosts hundreds of attendees and prominent speakers such as Cardinal O'Malley.

 Georgetown is also home to a number of student organizations focused on sustainability and environmentalism.
 GREEN, the Georgetown Renewable Energy and Environmental Network, is the largest of these groups.
 Another student group, GU Fossil Free, was founded in 2013, and aimed to pressure the university to divest its endowment from fossil fuels.
-Georgetown announced that it would fully divest its endowment from fossil fuels in February 2020.
+Georgetown is a member of the Ivy Plus Sustainability Consortium, through which it has committed to best-practice sharing and the ongoing exchange of campus sustainability solutions along with the other member institutions; it hosted the annual Ivy Plus summit in 2019.
+The university announced that it would fully divest its endowment from fossil fuels in February 2020.